 Great hotels in Imerovigli

-- Luna Rossa – great studios or apartments, with balconies or terrace and stunning Aegean Sea view.
+- Luna Rossa – great studios or apartments, with balconies or terraces and stunning Aegean Sea view.
 All for a great affordable price when compared to many other locations.

 - Whitedeck Santorini – a cave hotel that will make you feel suspended between the sea and the sky.
 A 5*+ location, and a great price.